elbereth/DragonUnPACKer/trunk/DragonUnPACKer/docs/core/readme.txt

  buffer size.
 The 128 bytes rollback is more than enough for all supported formats.

- NOTE: In v5.4.0 those options are NOT modifiable anymore, the default values
+ NOTE: In v5.4.0+ those options are NOT modifiable anymore, the default values
-       of 128 KB for Buffer and 32 bytes for Rollback.
+       are 128 KB for Buffer and 32 bytes for Rollback.

  => Entries formatting?